handcock/WPROACM/README.md

 WPROACM
 ==========

-Welcome to the all cause of mortality and Excess Death Monitoring interactive interface!
+Welcome to the All Cause of mortality and Excess Death Monitoring calculator!

-This interface has been developed by the World Health Organization, Western Pacific Region in conjunction with the Department of Statistics at
+This calculator has been developed by the World Health Organization, Western Pacific Region in conjunction with the Department of Statistics at
 UCLA .

 This web application is written with the Shiny framework and development is via GitHub.
 More information on Shiny and our GitHub repository can